ylaboratory/flambe/README.md

 ## Organization

-This repo is organized into several sections.
+This repo is organized into several sections part of which is stored on [zenodo](https://zenodo.org/records/10050681).

-- `data`: contains processed datasets for BioNLP tasks (on zenodo)
+- `data`: contains processed datasets for BioNLP tasks (on [zenodo](https://zenodo.org/records/10050681))
 - `src`: contains the code used to extract data from PMC, build BERT models, and all related tasks to assemble a collection of data for manual curation
-- `models`: fine-tuned PubmedBERT models for tissue and cell type tagging (on zenodo)
+- `models`: fine-tuned PubmedBERT models for tissue and cell type tagging (on [zenodo](https://zenodo.org/records/10050681))

 The data section is further divided into sections depending on downstream use cases: